 line from the first file

-- You can use the text find function in these programs to quickly find
+You can use the text find function in these programs to quickly find

 records of a particular species (or unwanted header lines)

-- You can also use these programs to make and save edit changes to a record
+You can also use these programs to make and save edit changes to a record

 within a file, but be careful to keep all the TAB characters separating the

-- The tetrad map shows records to 2016
+The tetrad map shows mapped records

 The maps can help you identify the most significant records in the county context as you enter your records,